-Even though the age of the Swedish dominance of Northern Europe ended officially with the loss of Finland to the Russians in 1809, and definitively with the dissolution of the United Kingdoms of Sweden and Norway in 1905, Swedish DNA lives on in those of us who are descended from people who lived in those places once ruled by Sweden.
+The age of the Swedish dominance of Northern Europe ended officially with the loss of Finland to the Russians in 1809, and definitively with the dissolution of the United Kingdoms of Sweden and Norway in 1905.
+Even so, Swedish DNA lives on in those of us who are descended from people who lived in those places once ruled by Sweden, including Denmark.

 Swedish DNA, trade, and the Vikings